11 Reasons the USA & the World Will End Within the Next 100 Years

 “From that moment on, everything was statism, deficit crises, inflation and insufficient fixes, that turned into solutions as precarious as they were counterproductive in the long term.”

-Global Financial Debt and Financial Risk
+1. Mounting Global Financial Debt and Financial Risk

 In addition to the global asset bubbles, let’s look at the debt

-1. Global debt is 2x what is was in 2008, and yet economies have not really recovered, and our economy was almost sucked up by a total collapse, instead of the recession, thanks to the bank bailouts.
+1. Global debt is 2x what it was in 2008, and yet economies have not really recovered, and our economy was almost sucked up by a total collapse, instead of the recession, thanks to the bank bailouts.

 2. After WW2, the USA was the largest creditor nation in the world, and now we are the largest debtor nation in the world.